-advice from donors to donors
+advice from donors

-general advice: before you decide
+before you decide…

 If you have extra eggs and you’re not planning on using them, why not donate?
 It has the potential to be the greatest honour of your life.